rykelly82/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 * **Pipelines**
   * The core of today's workshop, ADO offers an interface for managing pipeline jobs that can be used for a variety of tasks including Continuous Integration.
   * Pipelines can be set up using either the "Classic Interface" or a YAML file.
 We will encourage the use of the latter, to take advantage of codifying our pipelines
-  * TODO: Link some docs
 * **Repos**
   * ADO can be used as a standalone tool providing just pipelines or boards pointing at work being tracked separately, but is commonly also used to host the code itself in repositories (repos)
-  * TODO: Link some docs

 Take a couple of minutes to explore the different views available within your project, and familiarise yourself with the ADO interface.